mislav/blog/_posts/2013-07-28-ruby-openssl.md

 They are the same protocols, except TLS is a newer specification of SSL.
 The protocol takes effect at a specific layer of TCP/IP where it wraps application data, but still takes advantage of the transport layer.
-It's like a cake where the tastiest layer is the most mysterious one.
+It's all like a cake where the tastiest layer is the most mysterious one.
 What is it from?
 Who knows??

 ### HTTPS

 Short for HTTP over SSL/TLS.
-Good ol' HTTP requests, headers, response bodies, all encrypted.
+Good ol' HTTP requests, headers, response bodies, all wrapped in a warm, encrypted embrace.
 HTTPS traffic can even go through HTTP proxy servers, but proxies can't eavesdrop on what's going on since the data is encrypted, so they just forward it further.
 “Fine,“ say proxies, pretending they don't care about your stupid messages anyway.

 ### OpenSSL

 Ubiquitous open source implementation of SSL/TLS.
-Installing it won't provide you with any root certificates, since it's not its job to tell you who to trust.
+There can be multiple versions installed on the system, especially on Mac OS X where the system default (v0.9.8) is outdated.
+Installing it won't provide you with root certificates, since it's not its job to tell you who to trust.
 It just handles the nasty.

-### Root certificates/CA bundle
+### X.509

+Crypto standard that specifies formats for public key certificates and certification path validation algorithm, among other things.
+You'll see it referenced in both openssl command-line tools and Ruby's API documentation.

+<h3 id=root>Root certificates/CA bundle</h3>

 Certificate Authority (CA) certificates is a bundle of certs identifying widely trusted authorities.
 They are called "root certs" because they're at the end of